Stanningley: Economy

 Town Street and a section of Stanningley Road to the east are home to most of the district's shops, pubs and eateries.
 Amenities include a dry cleaners, butcher, newsagent, salon and car garage.
 There are 10 public houses in Stanningley, including The Jug & Barrel, Waggon & Horses and The Great Northern.
 The historic pub The Halfway House is on the corner of Broad Lane and Leeds and Bradford Road.
 A photo in the Leodis archive shows the pub in the 1950s.

-Owlcotes Shopping Centre, in Stanningley, contains an Asda supermarket and a Marks & Spencer store.
+Owlcotes Shopping Centre, in Stanningley, contains an Asda supermarket and a Marks & Spencer store, and B&M shop.